Working with Source Code (C# 7.3)

 By using partial classes in this way, you can extend the functionality of the generated classes without modifying the generated code directly.
 This allows you to keep your custom code separate from the generated code, making it easier to maintain and update your game data classes over time.

-There is also two extension points on GameData
+There is also extension point on GameData

 class: